 The Federal Council elects SERV’s Board of Directors for four-year terms.
 The Board of Directors appoints an Insurance Committee and a Finance and Organisation Committee from among its members.
 The committees analyse certain areas in depth and report to the Board of Directors in order to support its decision-making and supervisory work.
 Any vested interests of the members of the Board of Directors are published on the website of the Swiss government.

-Barbara Hayoz, business economist, Vice Chairman of the Board of Directors of SERV,
+Barbara Hayoz, business economist, Chair of the Board of Directors of SERV,

 served from 2005 to 2012 as full-time member of the city council (Finance Director) and deputy mayor of the city of Berne.
 She has many years of management and board of directors experience and proven knowledge in the field of finances.
 The business economist with EMBA degree is a self-employed management consultant and is active on various boards of directors of large and medium-sized companies.